sachinym/dp-203-azure-data-engineer/Instructions/Labs/22-Synapse-purview.md

    ![Azure portal with a cloud shell pane](./Lab-Scenario-Preview/media/lab22.png)

+## Task 1: Provision and Explore Azure Synapse Analytics Workspace and Lake Database Creation

-## Task 1: Provision Azure resources
+## Task 1.1: Provision Azure resources

 In this exercise, you'll use Microsoft Purview to track assets and data lineage in an Azure Synapse Analytics workspace.
 You'll start by using a script to provision these resources in your Azure subscription.